UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 3. Name it
 4. & finally select save blender file

-A friendly reminder to press *command s* every 5 minutes or so, that way if your project randomly crashes you have the most recent version of your project.
+A friendly reminder to press *command s* every 5 minutes or so, that way if your project randomly crashes you have the most recent version.

 Let’s add our text!
 Finding out how to add text should be straightforward.
-You could select *add* (under layout) or use the key command *shift a* and select the text, simple right.
+You could select *add* (under layout) or use the key command *shift a* and select the text.
 To change the viewport, so I can see the text from above, select the *z-axis* (making sure it’s in the positive value).
 To edit our text *press tab* and for now, I’ll use “UX” as our design and *press tab* again to change from edit mode to object mode.